AlanDoesCS/WaffleOS/README.md

 ---
 ## Installation

+### (For users) Virtual Machine (QEMU)
+*This guide requires you to be on a Linux based system, if on Windows, then it is recommended to install the "Windows Subsystem for Linux" (WSL)*
+*To install the WSL, simply run the command:* `wsl --install` *and follow the on-screen prompts, before restarting your system.*

+1) `sudo apt update`
+2) `sudo apt install qemu-system-i386`
+   - Download the latest OS image from the releases page, or from builds/bin/...
+3) `qemu-system-i386 -drive format=raw,file=PATH/TO/os-image.bin`
+4) Enjoy your emulated WaffleOS experience! 🎉🎉

 ### (For developers) Virtual Machine (QEMU)
 *This guide requires you to be on a Linux based system, if on Windows, then it is recommended to install the "Windows Subsystem for Linux" (WSL)*
 *To install the WSL, simply run the command:* `wsl --install` *and follow the on-screen prompts, before restarting your system.*